jeseyfried/cats-of-marrakech/about.md

 # About This Project

+This is a small creative project made by [Jonathan Seyfried](https://jonathanseyfried.net/), a PhD candidate in History at the University of New Mexico.
 For Spring Break in March 2026, I traveled to Marrakech.
 As my travel buddy and I walked around the medina, I saw cats everywhere and couldn't stop myself from taking pictures of them all.

 This site also demonstrates the power of using Copilot with GitHub.
 I copied the photos into a new folder in assets/images and then Copilot was able to create all the code necessary for making the cat photos into pins on the map.
+I have one year of experience using GitHub Pages and I knew nothing about markdown in January 2025.
+Check out [Xanthan](https://xanthan-web.github.io/) to see more about how to do websites like this!

 ## Prompt for Copilot